Strong reactions in quantum super PDEs. III: Exotic quantum supergravity: Abstract

 \section{Abstract}

-Following the previous two parts, of a work devoted to encode strong reaction dynamics in the A. Pr\'astaro's algebraic topology of quantum super PDE's, quantum nonlinear propagators in the observed quantum super Yang-Mills PDE, $\widehat{(YM)}[i]$, are further characterized.
-In particular, quantum nonlinear propagators with non-zero lost quantum electric-charge, are interpreted as {\em exotic-quantum supergravity} effects.
-As an application, the recently discovered bound-state called $Zc(3900)$, is obtained as a neutral quasi-particle, generated in a $Q$-quantum exotic supergravity process. {\em Quantum entanglement} is justified by means of the algebraic topologic structure of quantum nonlinear propagators.
+Following the previous two parts, of a work devoted to encode strong reaction dynamics in the A. Pr\'astaro's algebraic topology of quantum super PDE's, nonlinear quantum propagators in the observed quantum super Yang-Mills PDE, $\widehat{(YM)}[i]$, are further characterized.
+In particular, nonlinear quantum propagators with non-zero defect quantum electric-charge, are interpreted as {\em exotic-quantum supergravity} effects.
+As an application, the recently discovered bound-state called $Zc(3900)$, is obtained as a neutral quasi-particle, generated in a $Q$-quantum exotic supergravity process. {\em Quantum entanglement} is justified by means of the algebraic topologic structure of nonlinear quantum propagators.
+Quantum Cheshire cats are considered as examples of quantum entanglements.
+Higgs quantum particle $H^0$, $Z^0$ boson quantum particle and massive quantum graviton particle $G'$ are proved to be examples of massive bound states of quantum photons, entangled with quantum photons by means of nonlinear quantum propagators.
 Existence theorem for solutions of $\widehat{(YM)}[i]$ admitting negative local temperatures ({\em quantum thermodynamic-exotic solutions}) is obtained too and related to quantum entanglement.
 Such exotic solutions are used to encode Universe at the Planck-epoch.
-It is proved that the Universe's expansion at the Planck epoch is justified by the fact that it is encoded by a quantum nonlinear propagator having thermodynamic quantum exotic components in its boundary.
+It is proved that the Universe's expansion at the Planck epoch is justified by the fact that it is encoded by a nonlinear quantum propagator having thermodynamic quantum exotic components in its boundary.
 This effect produces also an increasing of energy in the Universe at the Einstein epoch: {\em Planck-epoch-legacy} on the boundary of our Universe.
 This is the main source of the Universe's expansion and solves the problem of the non-apparent energy-matter ({\em dark-energy-matter}) in the actual Universe.
+Breit-Wheeler-type processes have been proved in the framework of the Pr\'astaro's algebraic topology of quantum super Yang-Mills PDEs.
+Numerical comparisons of nonlinear quantum propagators with Weinberg-Salam electroweak theory in Standard Model are given.

 0.5cm

 {\bf AMS Subject Classification:} 55N22, 58J32, 57R20; 58C50; 58J42; 20H15; 32Q55; 32S20; 85A40.